apache/arrow/docs/source/developers/docker.rst

 This helps reducing duplications and preventing a series of maintenance, but makes the docker-compose configuration more complicated.

+.. _docker-build-parameters:

 Docker Build Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~

-The build time parameters are pushed down to the [dockerfiles] to make the
+The build time parameters are pushed down to the dockerfiles to make the
 image building more flexible.
-These are usually called docker build args.
+These parameters are usually called as docker
+build args, but we pass these values as environment variables to
-The docker-compose.yml uses these build args extensively for:
+docker-compose.yml.
+The build parameters are extensively used for:

 - defining the docker registry used for caching
 - platform architectures
 - operation systems and versions
 - defining various versions if dependencies

-The default values are stored in the top level .env file.
-For examples see the
+The default parameter values are stored in the top level .env file.
-docker-compose.yml
+For detailed examples see the docker-compose.yml.

 Build Scripts
 ~~~~~~~~~~~~~